Ming Cult: Heavenly Eagle Cult

-The Heavenly Eagle Cult (天鷹教 (天鹰教, Tiān Yīng Jiào)) was founded by one of the Ming Cult's Guardian Kings, "White Brows Eagle King" Yin Tianzheng.
-Yin left the Ming Cult in anger during its internal conflict and established his own sect.
-The Heavenly Eagle Cult does not follow the Ming Cult's original practices and customs but its members are still morally disciplined.
-The Heavenly Eagle Cult is often regarded as a branch of the Ming Cult and deemed to be as equally evil and unorthodox in the wulin because of Yin Tianzheng's affiliation with the Ming Cult.
-The Heavenly Eagle Cult merges with the Ming Cult after Yin Tianzheng's maternal grandson, Zhang Wuji, becomes the new leader of the Ming Cult.
+The Heavenly Eagle Cult was founded by one of the Ming Cult's Guardian Kings, "White Brows Eagle King" Yin Tianzheng.
+Yin had left the Ming Cult during its internal conflict and established his own sect.
+The Heavenly Eagle Cult does not follow the Ming Cult's original practices and customs, but its members are still morally upright in their ways.
+The Heavenly Eagle Cult is often regarded as a branch of the Ming Cult and deemed to be as equally "evil" and "unorthodox" in the wulin because of Yin's affiliation with the Ming Cult.
+The Heavenly Eagle Cult merges with the Ming Cult after Yin's maternal grandson, Zhang Wuji, becomes the new leader of the Ming Cult.

 Connection to historical Manichaeism

-The names Ming Jiao (literally "Religion of Light") and Moni Jiao (literally "Religion of Mani") were used in China during the Song dynasty to describe the faith practiced by Chinese adherents of Manichaeism such as the White Lotus Societies.
+The names "Ming Jiao" (literally "Religion of Light") and "Moni Jiao" (literally "Religion of Mani") were used in China during the Song dynasty (960–1279) to describe the faith practised by Chinese adherents of Manichaeism such as the White Lotus Societies.